- Focus your writing on areas of growth, not perfection

 How to Create, Cultivate and Curate Consistent Content

-In this teaching, Chrystal Evans Hurst will walk you through the lessons she’s learned both personally as a life-long writer and professionally as an author of two books.
-Being a speaker as well as an author, she will also give you insight on how to share your content with a storyteller’s heart.
+In this lesson, Chrystal Evans Hurst will walk you through the lessons she’s learned both personally as a life-long writer and professionally as an author and speaker.
+She will also give you valuable insight on how to share your content with a storyteller’s heart.

 The Two Best Questions a Writer Can Ask